siued/ExtractCompare-Wildbook-database-conversion/src/docs/log.md

 - debugging gui
 - added a button to the gui to open the wildbook web UI
 - will have to look into how to export the docker container's data

+**8.6**
+- testing on my laptop to ensure the database works on other devices without issues

+**9.6**
+- thesis - introduction
+- compiled to exe using pyinstaller
+- debugging/testing gui
+- created directories and made everything in the repo more organized